 Crate digging for vinyl is an intimate addiction.
 Perhaps it’s the hunt for that classic from your childhood or that rare musical gem to add to your growing collection.

 Many have been collecting vinyl for decades while others are just staring out.
-Regardless of where you fit into this culture, it is safe to say that vinyl collectors are obsessive about the art of crate digging.
+Regardless of where you fit into this culture, it is safe to say that vinyl collectors can be obsessive about the art of crate digging.

-- Pay it forward – treat other people’s records like your own.
-What you pass over will, eventually become part of someone else’s collection.
+- Pay it forward.
+Treat other people’s records like your own.
+What you pass over will eventually become part of someone else’s collection.